alan-turing-institute/netts/README.md

 The algorithms in this toolbox create a semantic speech graph from transcribed speech.
 Speech transcripts are short paragraphs of largely raw, uncleaned speech-like text.
 For example:

-> 'I see a man in the dark standing against a light post.
-It seems to be in the middle of the night; I think because the lightbulb is working.
+> 'I see a man and he is wearing a jacket.
+He is standing in the dark against a light post.
 On the picture there seems to be like a park and...
 Or trees but in those trees there are little balls of light reflections as well.
-I cannot see the… Anything else because it’s very dark.
-But the man on the picture seems to wear a hat and, and has a jacket on and he seems to have a hoodie on as well.
-The picture is very, very mysterious, which I like about it, but for me I would like to understand more concept, context of the picture.'
+I cannot see the...
+Anything else because it’s very dark.
+But the man on the picture seems to wear a hat and he seems to have a hoodie on as well.
+The picture is very mysterious, which I like about it, but for me I would like to understand more about the picture.'
 > -- <cite>Example Transcript</cite>

 Below is the semantic speech graph constructed from this text.